-Eight-year-old Ava Murray lives in a Bronx neighborhood filled with music, art, and people from all over the world.
+Eight-year-old Ava Murray lives in a Bronx neighborhood filled with music, art ad people from all over the world.
 It is very different from the Bronx she sees in the news.
-When her mother explains that the power of stories lies in the hands of those who write them, Ava decides to become a journalist.
-She shows everyone the world as she sees it.
+When her mother explains that the power of stories lies in the heads of those who write them, Ava decides to become a journalist.
+She shows everyone in the world as she sees it.

 It’s a brand-new day, and a young girl decides to take on the world like a brave explorer heading off on an epic fairytale quest.
 From home to school and back again, our hero conquers the Mountain of Knowledge (the library), forges new bridges (friendships), and leads the victorious charge home on her steed (the school bus).

-Jabari is definitely ready to jump off the diving board.
+Jabari is definitely read to jump off the diving board.
 He’s finished his swimming lessons.
 He’s passed his swim test.
 It’s just… maybe he should do some stretches first.
-‘Looks easy,’ says Jabari, watching the other kids take their turns.
+“Looks easy,” says Jabari, watching the other kids take their turns.
 But when his dad squeezes his hand, Jabari squeezes back.

 A confident little boy takes pride in his first day of kindergarten.

 This picture book is a tribute to the beauty and nature of love.
 It shows images of familied and friends of different ages and appearances who live in cities and in rural or warm places.

 Lubna’s best friend is a pebble.
 Pebble always listens to her stories.
 Pebble always smiles when she feels scared.
 When a lost little boy arrives in the World of Tents, Lubna realizes that he needs Pebble even more than she does.